Trump to play golf as he preps for Putin summit amid Russian meddling claims

 After tens of thousands of people marched peacefully against Trump in central London, more protests are planned on Saturday.
 A blimp depicting Trump as an orange, snarling nappy-wearing baby was due to be raised at a park in the Scottish capital.

-“I don’t want him polluting our country like he’s polluting America.
-I’m ashamed that his mother was Scottish,” said Annette Johnson, 61, who joined protesters on a beach in Turnberry.
+“I’m here as a quiet protestor to say: I really don’t want this man in our country,” said Graham Creelman, 70, who joined a small protest on the beach beside the Turnberry golf course.

+“The government needs to take a stand against appalling attitudes and appalling behavior, and we’re not doing it.”

-Some supporters of Trump will also march in London.
-British Trade Secretary Liam Fox said anti-Trump protesters were “an embarrassment to themselves” as they had shown bad manners to the leader of the free world.
+British Trade Secretary Liam Fox said anti-Trump protesters were an embarrassment to themselves as they had shown bad manners to the leader of the free world.

+Around 100 supporters of Trump, some wearing “Make Britain Great Again” hats, expressed their admiration for the president opposite the U.S. embassy in London.

 Trump and Putin, who control the world’s two biggest nuclear arsenals, are due to meet in the Finnish capital, a venue that evokes memories of Cold War showdowns between the Soviet Union and the United States.